 Looking for Nessie in Loch Ness

 Loch Ness is a large, deep, freshwater loch or lake in the Scottish Highlands extending for approximately 23 miles southwest of Inverness.
+At 23 miles long and over 700ft deep, Loch Ness is the largest loch by volume in Scotland.
 Its surface is 52 ft above sea level.
 Loch Ness is best known for alleged sightings of the Loch Ness Monster, also known affectionately as “Nessie“.
 We took a cruise boat around the lake to look for ourselves.
 The kiddos kept looking for him in vain, D claimed he spotted this elusive monster but I will let you be the judge.

 Do you see Nessie?!
 My boy claims he did!

 Grampian Mountains, Scotland’s most mesmerizing mountain ranges in the background